wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 3. Got to `Options`, `Facebook Open Graph Tags` to set it up

 == Changelog ==

+= 1.3.3 =
+* Fix where servers with allow_url_fopen disabled would not be able to get_image_size for post content or media gallery images

 = 1.3.2 =
 * Added Google+ Publisher tag